anoopsarkar/nlp-class/hw5.md

 features in `train.nbest`.
 Then you can use your weights to produce a better output using `rerank.py`:

-    python rerank.py -w your-weights > your-output
+    python rerank.py -w weights > output

 You can then score your output in the same way as shown above:

-    python score-reranker.py < your-output
+    python score-reranker.py < output

 ### Leaderboard

+To get on the leaderboard, produce your output weights:

+    python answer/learn.py > weights

-You should upload the output of `rerank.py` using weights that you learn by using `train.nbest` (n-best list for training), `train.en` (the reference target language output for training) and `train.fr` (the source language input for training) to the leaderboard on [sfu-nlp-class.appspot.com](https://sfu-nlp-class.appspot.com).
+You should upload the output of `rerank.py` using weights that you learn by using the following data files:

+* `train.nbest` (n-best list for training),
+* `train.en` (the reference target language output for training) and
+* `train.fr` (the source language input for training)

+Run `rerank.py`:

+    python rerank.py -w weights > output

+Upload the output of `rerank.py` to the leaderboard on [sfu-nlp-class.appspot.com](https://sfu-nlp-class.appspot.com).

 The score will be almost identical to the local score reported by